wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.5.1

+optimization: 1.Only respond to shortcut key events when the mouse is inside the canvas

+Fix: 1.Fix the issue of incorrect node position during fast operation

 ## 0.5.0

 This version is mainly about code level changes and optimization, with the core goal of improving rendering performance and reducing stuck issues.